University of Wisconsin–Milwaukee Libraries Digital Collections

-The University of Wisconsin–Milwaukee Libraries Digital Collections was established in 2001 to provide remote (online) access to the library's unique resources.
-It serves the University of Wisconsin–Milwaukee academic community as well as the general public.
+The University of Wisconsin–Milwaukee Libraries Digital Collections was established in 2001 to provide online access to the library's unique resources.
+It serves both the University of Wisconsin–Milwaukee academic community and the general public.

 Preservation

-In May 2010 the UWM Libraries Digital Collections began working in conjunction with the American Geographical Society Library on a preservation project funded by the National Endowment for the Humanities.
+In May 2010, the UWM Libraries Digital Collections began collaborating with the American Geographical Society Library on a preservation project funded by the National Endowment for the Humanities.
 The project, entitled Saving and Sharing the AGS Library's Historic Nitrate Negative Images, encompasses "the digitization and rehousing of 56,000 nitrate photographic negatives that document landscapes, streetscapes, and human cultures around the world."

 Collection development

-A project proposal for a new collection is submitted to the Digitization Unit and then reviewed by the UWM Libraries Digitization Oversight Committee.
+Project proposals for new collections are submitted to the Digitization Unit and reviewed by the UWM Libraries Digitization Oversight Committee.

-Materials for approved projects are carefully selected by collection curators and subject specialists in the libraries and departments housing the source collections.
-UWM Libraries Digitization Unit is responsible for digitizing the selected materials according to established digitization standards and best practices.
-The digitized resources are researched and described to provide additional access points and to facilitate their discovery and use.
-CONTENTdm digital media management software is used to build online collections.
-Digital master files are stored at UWM Libraries digital repository to ensure their accessibility in the future.
-High resolution digital images can be ordered.
+For approved projects, materials are carefully selected by collection curators and subject specialists from the libraries and departments housing the source collections.
+The UWM Libraries Digitization Unit digitizes these materials following established standards and best practices.
+The digitized resources are researched and described to enhance discoverability and usability.
+CONTENTdm software manages the online collections.
+Digital master files are stored in the UWM Libraries digital repository to ensure long-term accessibility.
+High-resolution digital images are available for order.

 Current collections

-The UWM Libraries Digital Collections contain over 50,000 digital objects including photographic images, maps, and books drawn from the holdings of the American Geographical Society Library, the Archives, Special Collections, and the Curriculum Library.
+The UWM Libraries Digital Collections comprise over 50,000 digital objects, including photographic images, maps, and books sourced from the American Geographical Society Library, the Archives, Special Collections, and the Curriculum Library.